 When I’m not drinking a Napa Cab, and I’m having a fillet mignon, I reach for a Jordon.
 Blend of 87% Cab Sauvignon, 10% Merlot, 2% Petit Verdot & 1% Malbec, aged 13 months in 100% French oak (35% new).
 Deep Ruby red color with aromas of red fruit, floral and an array of herb spices.
 On the palate flavors of blackberry and raspberry with oak, vanilla spice, leather and cacao notes.
 Rich fine tannins, well balanced and integrated with fruit and oak.
 Very Nice!
 Will age well.
-Just had this at a chophouse, Nice! — 5 days ago
+Just had this at a chophouse, Nice! — a month ago

 This 2006 was a tale of 1/2 of the bottle decanted in a wide decanter and the other 1/2 left in bottle.
 The bottom 1/2 bottle better than the 2 hour decant.
 The decanted part lost complete Bordeaux character, mid palate and depth.
 A shorter decant was in order, but that doesn’t mean this 06 is waning.
 It has another 7–10 yrs from bottle.